Rukia Kuchiki

 Rukia Kuchiki (朽木 ルキア, Kuchiki Rukia) is a fictional character in the anime and manga series Bleach created by Tite Kubo.
-In the series, she is a Soul Reaper, (死神, Shinigami, literally 'Death God'), in charge of slaying evil spirits called Hollows.
+In the series, she is a Soul Reaper, (死神, Shinigami, literally 'Death God'), in charge of slaying and eradicating corrupted souls called hollows, whose unfortunate fate lies destined for ruthless killing and feeding of living beings.
+Along with eradicating hollows, Rukia's primary objective as a Shinigami is to pass on the souls of those who have failed to pass on those who have yet to cross by means of konso.
 At the beginning, after a brief meeting with the protagonist of the series, Ichigo Kurosaki, who can see supernatural beings such as Soul Reapers, she transfers her powers to him in order to fulfill her duties as a Soul Reaper.
 Rukia has appeared in several other pieces of Bleach media, including the four feature films in the series, the two original video animations and several video games.

 Rukia was the first character of the series created by Kubo, her design being the one he decided to use for all the other Soul Reapers.
-Reaction to her character is generally positive.
-Her differences from typical shōnen heroines is praised, as is her interaction with other characters.
+Reaction to her character is generally positive, with praise aimed at her differences from typical shōnen heroines and her interactions with other characters.
 Additionally, she usually ranks second in Weekly Shōnen Jumps Bleach popularity polls, and is consistently the most popular female character in those polls.
 Several pieces of merchandise have been released in Rukia's likeness, including a plush doll and several figurines.